therealcybersecpro/get-started-with-ai-chat/README.md

 ### Security guidelines

-This template uses Azure AI Studio connections to communicate between resources, which stores keys in Azure Key Vault.
+This template uses Azure AI Foundry connections to communicate between resources, which stores keys in Azure Key Vault.
 This template also uses [Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) for local development and deployment.

 To ensure continued best practices in your own repository, we recommend that anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/code-security/secret-scanning/about-secret-scanning) setting is enabled.